mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   "You're keeping a secret.
 Tell me what's going on-"

-  I backed away and stammered, "I'll tell you later."
+  I backed away and stammered, "I'll tell you later.
+Take care of Laen-Laen, he'll be at the station."

   I turned to walk out the door, and he grabbed my wrist.
 I winced and looked back at his eyes.
 They were pleading, worried.
   "We swore the Oath of Trust to each other," he reminded me.
 "Whatever is going on between you affects me as well."